stashed/docs/docs/concepts/crds/backupconfiguration.md

 - **spec.target.ref :** `spec.target.ref` refers to the target of backup.
 You have to specify `apiVersion`, `kind` and `name` of the target.
 Stash will use this information to inject a sidecar to the target or to create a backup job for it.

-- **spec.target.directories :** `spec.target.directories` specifies list of directories to backup.
+- **spec.target.paths :** `spec.target.paths` specifies list of file paths to backup.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target directories.
+- **spec.target.volumeMounts :** `spec.target.volumeMounts` are the list of volumes and their `mountPath`s that contain the target file paths.
 Stash will mount these volumes inside a sidecar container or a backup job.

 - **spec.target.snapshotClassName:** `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snasphotting.
 Use this field only if `spec.driver` is set to `VolumeSnapshotter`.